Gidraff/dotfiles/README.md

 ## Dotfiles

 ### Contents
 The repo was initaily meant for hosting vim files.
-Hoever, I diversified it to host other config and dotfiles (tmux.conf, vimrc e.t.c)
+However, I diversified it to host other config and dotfiles (tmux.conf, vimrc e.t.c)

 ### Getting started.